Milling tradition since 1859

 The Frießinger mill now employs more than 260 employees and is among the five largest mills in Germany.

-Wilhelm Frießinger holds the management together with his son Willi Frießinger jr. His grandson, Willi Erich Frießinger, has also been employed in the company for 4 years and will continue to run the family business in the 6th generation.
+Wilhelm Frießinger holds the management together with his son Willi Frießinger jr..
+His children, Willi Erich & Lisa Frießinger, have both entered the family business and will continue to run the company in the 6th generation.